Matt Carpenter

 11/19/09: Fresh Ink: Manitou Springs City Council Overview

 11/18/09: During the campaign I called for Council minutes to be online.
-Done!
+This has now been done!

 11/12/09: Fresh Ink: Manitou Springs City council struggles with budget